sollerias/omni_channel_backend_socket/README.md

 This repository is created and maintained by me.
-[Read more about this (in Russian)](https://this.com/).
+[Read more about me (in Russian)](https://vk.com/gleb260791).
 ##
 # nodejs-package